-You don’t need to wait until you receive a renewal notice from your present carrier to begin shopping for a new policy.
+You don’t need to wait until you receive a renewal notice from your current insurance provider to begin shopping for a new policy.

-The sooner you begin your search, the more time you’ll have to compare prices.
+The sooner you begin your search, the more time you’ll have to compare auto insurance quotes.

 The benefits of shopping for car insurance

-Even though you may not always find a better deal, shopping is the only way to be sure you’re not missing out on savings.
+Even though you may not always find a better deal, shopping around is a good way to be sure you’re not missing out on savings.

-According to Experian, when you get insurance quotes, credit report inquiries from insurance companies won’t affect your credit history.
-They’re treated as a “soft inquiry,” like requests from you for a personal credit score.
+According to Experian, when you get insurance quotes, credit report inquiries from certain insurance companies won’t affect your credit history.
+This type of inquiry is known as a “soft inquiry,” like your own requests to view your credit reports.

-Here are four benefits you may experience when shopping for auto insurance.
+Here are potential benefits of shopping for auto insurance each year.

-2. It may improve your understanding of auto insurance.
+2. It may improve your understanding of auto insurance

-Each time you shop for insurance, you’re improving your knowledge of the insurance industry and the coverages companies offer, says Kevin Foley, a New Jersey insurance agent.
-This can make it easier for you to spot opportunities to reduce costs.
+Each time you shop for insurance, you’re improving your knowledge of the auto insurance industry and what the different options for coverage available to you might be.
+This can make it easier for you to spot potential opportunities to reduce costs.

-For example, you may decide you can accept a higher auto insurance deductible, the amount you must pay out of pocket before your expenses begin to be paid under your policy’s terms.
+For example, you may decide you can accept a higher auto insurance deductible, which is the amount you must pay out of pocket first before your insurance kicks in to pay for any damage.

-A higher deductible typically will reduce your rates.
+A higher-deductible plan typically has a lower monthly premium.
 The amount of savings varies widely depending on a variety of factors, including the make and model of your car.
-It’s important to try to choose a deductible you can afford to pay if you must file a claim.
+But be careful if you’re considering raising your deductible — it’s important to try to choose a deductible you can afford to pay if you must file a claim.

-4. It can reduce the cost of insuring teen drivers.
+3. It can reduce the cost of insuring teen drivers

-When you add a teen driver to a family policy, shopping becomes essential, since teens often cause auto insurance rates to soar, Farr says.
+When you add a teen driver to a family policy, comparison shopping becomes essential, because teens often cause auto insurance rates to soar.

 Tips for shopping for auto insurance